joshas/Viewer/README.md

 # Viewer
 [fman](https://fman.io) plugin for viewing files and images.

-Currently this plugin is in an experimental state, so please do not send pull requests.
-Of course you can fork the code and modify it however you want.
-Just be aware that current implementation has some major issues.
+This plugin is meant to be as simple as possible with minimal feature set.
+If you want add advanced features, like audio/video players, syntax highlighters or HTML renderer - you can fork the code and modify it however you want.

-## Issues
+## Issues (help needed)
+- better window management - currently windows are stored in list and not removed on close
-- opening big files will freeze fman and eat all your RAM
+- use threads to prevent main process from freezing, while opening big files
+- read and display big files in smaller chunks

 ## Usage
 ### In fman main view